sedbangi/CaptureTheSpec/README.md

 2. **invariant.spec**: Demonstrates inductive properties of the contract.
 3. **sanity.spec**: Outlines rules that show legal paths of the contract.

+If you want to run specific rule use `--rule rule_name` in your terminal

 The contest will take place during DSS from **November 7 to November 9**.

 ## Rules